OSE3Sandbox/openshiftv3-workshop/10_SCM_Web_Hooks.md

 ## Summary

-We have shown in this Lab how simple it is to configure automatic deployments of applications using OpenShift and GitHub Web Hook triggers.
-It should be noted that OpenShift also supports Generic Web Hooks.
+We have shown in this Lab how simple it is to configure automatic deployments of applications using OpenShift and Gitlab Web Hook triggers (this is also working with Github).